-Conditions with moderate evidence supporting the effectiveness of acupuncture
+Conditions which were seen as having moderate evidence supporting the effectiveness of acupuncture: research information only

 Reviews reporting all individual RCTs or pooled effects across RCTs as positive, but the reviewers deeming the evidence insufficient to draw firm conclusions.
 The quality of evidence is rated as moderate or high quality.

 – Acute low back pain – Modulating sensory perception thresholds

 – Ambulatory anaesthesia – Obesity